 Wes is a Brooklyn based actor, operatic baritone, rock vocalist, and guitarist who was born and raised in Norfolk, Virginia.
-Recent television and film work includes supporting and principal roles in Last Moment of Clarity, Adulthood, Six Degrees of Murder, The Bhatki Boy, and more.
+Television and film work includes supporting and principal roles in Last Moment of Clarity, Adulthood, Six Degrees of Murder, The Bhatki Boy, and more.

-Recent stage performances include Hannah Before in As One, Marcello in La bohème, Belcore in L'elisir d'amore, Billy Bigelow in Carousel, Curly in Oklahoma!, Stanley Kowalski in A Streetcar Named Desire, Father Flynn in Doubt, the title roles in Eugene Onegin, Hamlet, and Guillaume Tell, as well as Reinaldo Arenas in the world premiere of Before Night Falls and Dax/Larry in the world premiere of Three Way.
-Both premiere recordings are available on iTunes, Amazon, and elsewhere.
+Stage performances include the title roles in Thomas' Hamlet, Rossini's Guillaume Tell, Hannah Before in As One, Marcello in La bohème, Escamillo in La Tragédie de Carmen, Zurga in Les pêcheurs de perles, Belcore in L'elisir d'amore, Ping in Turandot, Billy Bigelow in Carousel, Stanley Kowalski in Previn's A Streetcar Named Desire, Father Flynn in Cuomo and Shanley's Doubt, Curly in Oklahoma! as well as Reinaldo Arenas in the world premiere of Martín and Koch's Before Night Falls and Dax/Larry in the world premiere of Paterson and Cote's Three Way.
+Both cast recordings are available on iTunes, Amazon, and elsewhere (credited as Wes Mason).

 A graduate of the Academy of Vocal Arts in Philadelphia and the University of Michigan, he was presented the Earl V. Moore Award for outstanding contribution to Michigan's School of Music, Theatre, and Dance.
 Additional studies have included the summer acting intensive at the William Esper Studio under Suzanne Esper and TV/Film acting with Heidi Marshall.

-In his spare time, Wes works alongside his wife and brother-in-law at their media company in East Williamsburg Remarque Creative.
+In his spare time, Wes works for his wife and brother-in-law at their media company in East Williamsburg Remarque Creative.